 Because ultraviolet light increases the risk of other types of skin cancer, you will also need to avoid exposing the skin to extra UV light from the sun.
-Your doctor or specialist nurse can discuss this with you further.
+Your doctor or specialist nurse will discuss this with you.

 Radiotherapy is the use of high-energy rays to destroy cancer cells.
-It's an effective treatment for early CTCL, when there are small areas of affected skin in the one area.
-It can also be used to ease skin symptoms when CTCL is advanced.
+It's an effective treatment for early CTCL.
+Radiotherapy can also be used to ease skin symptoms in specific areas affected by CTCL.
 The side effects are redness of the skin and hair loss in the area being treated.

-This is a type of radiotherapy.
-It can be used to treat larger areas of CTCL, that haven’t spread below the skin surface.
+TSEBT is a way of treating all of the skin with radiotherapy.
+It may be used if the disease hasn’t spread below the skin surface and other treatments directed to the skin haven’t been effective.
 The treatment can be repeated if necessary.
 It's only available at some specialist centres.

 Interferon is a protein that occurs naturally in the body.
-It is sometimes injected just under the skin (subcutaneously) to boost the body’s own immune system to control the lymphoma.
-It may be given on its own or with other treatments, such as PUVA or bexarotene.
+A man-made version may be used to treat CTCL.
+It works by boosting the body’s immune system to control the lymphoma.
+It is injected under the skin (subcutaneously) and may be given on its own or with other treatments.
 The most common side effects of interferon are tiredness, aches and pains, fever and a low mood.

 Extra-corporeal photopheresis (ECP)

 ECP may be used if there are abnormal lymphocytes in the blood.
 ECP is a type of PUVA treatment for the blood.
 It treats the whole body.

 You are connected to a machine and some of your blood goes from your body into the machine.
 The blood is treated with ultraviolet light and drugs that become active when exposed to light.
 The treated blood is then returned to the body.
 The treatment continues until all of your blood has been treated by passing through the machine.
 This treatment is only available in some specialist centres.
 Your doctor or nurse will give you more information about the treatment.